Shrago4/CIS-1501-Project/README.md

 ## Problem 1
 We faced a couple of difficulties while making this code.
 The first was finding an inclusive word bank (this is a lot harder than you might think).
 Thankfully, we managed to not only figure out that Wordle uses
-2 word banks, one for all valid guessable words and one for words that can be the answer, and were able to find those word banks online.
+2 word banks, one for all valid guessable words and one for words that can be the answer, but we were also able to find those word banks online.

 ## Problem 2
 The second difficulty we faced was how to turn our base Wordle code into a cheating Wordle code.
 We were very confused about how to implement the word families that Absurdle uses.
 Through some research and insight, we